 In addition, Finland, Poland (proposed), Romania, Slovenia, Spain (proposed) and Sweden set minimum power backup duration requirements for mobile networks.
 In most of these countries, the minimum power backup duration requirements range depending on aspects such as the number of customers to the network elements affected.

-For more information on the benchmark and Cullen International's complete NIS2 coverage, please click on “Access the full content” - or on “Request Access”, in case you are not subscribed to our European Digital Economy service.
+For more information and access to the full benchmark, please click on “Access the full content” - or on “Request Access”, in case you are not subscribed to our European Digital Economy service.

 more news